nordic-institute/X-Road/doc/Protocols/pr-mess_x-road_message_protocol.md

 -   **Service** – *SERVICE:\[service provider\]/\[service code\]/\[service version\]*.
 Identifier for a service consists of an identifier of the service provider (either an X-Road member or a subsystem), service code, and version.
 The service code is chosen by the service provider.
 Version is optional and can be used to distinguish between technically incompatible versions of the same basic service.
     Example: SERVICE:EE/BUSINESS/123456789/highsecurity/getSecureData/v1 identifies version v1 of service getSecureData that is offered by subsystem SUBSYSTEM:EE/BUSINESS/123456789/highsecurity.

--   **Central service** – *CENTRALSERVICE:/\[X-Road instance\]/\[service code\]*.
-The list of central services is managed by the X-Road governing agency who also assigns unique codes for these services.
-    Example: CENTRALSERVICE:EE/populationRegister\_personData identifies a central service that returns person data from the national Population Register.

 ## 2 Format of Messages